-T 1 Native Title Assessment The terms of the authorisation for the commencement of any building or development activity on the areas of the Major Dooley Library categorised as Park, should include a Native Title assessment and validation under the Native Title Act 1993 to be carried out by Council's Native Title Manager.
-Aboriginal Land Claim The terms of the authorisation for the commencement of any building or development activity on the areas of the Major Dooley Library categorised as Park should include advice that the land is not subject to a claim under the Aboriginal Land Rights Act 1983.
+Native Title Assessment The terms of the authorisation for the commencement of any building or development activity on the areas of the Leeton Racecourse categorised as Sportsground, should include a Native Title assessment and validation under the Native Title Act 1993 to be carried out by Council's Native Title Manager.
+Aboriginal Land Claim The terms of the authorization for the commencement of any building or development activity on the areas of the Leeton Racecourse categorized as Sportsground should include advice that the land is not subject to a claim under the Aboriginal Land Rights Act 1983.
 If a claim is registered on the land activity cannot commence until the claim is resolved.
 Buildings and Amenities Buildings and amenities may be provided where consistent with the need to facilitate the use of the land, the provisions of the Local Government Act 1993 and the Crown Land Management Act 2016 have been complied with.
 Buildings and amenities are to be maintained to the highest possible standard.

+Public Toilets and Amenities Public toilets are provided and are to be maintained by the Licensee of the Club facility building.
+Play Equipment and Recreation Equipment Play equipment shall be constructed and maintained in accordance with the relevant Australian Standard and may be replaced or removed as required.
 Outdoor furniture Outdoor furniture shall be provided as required and maintained to a safe standard in accordance with any adopted landscape design.
 Private buildings Private buildings may be constructed only where there is a lease or licence from Council and that lease or licence specifically makes provision for the use or erection of a private building.
 Private buildings and the lease areas are to be fully maintained by the user.
-Public Buildings Public buildings may be constructed for any purpose ancillary to the purpose of the land, provided that the provisions of the Local Government Act 1993 and the Crown Land Management Act 2016 have been complied with Community facilities may also be permitted.
+Public Buildings Public buildings may be constructed for any purpose ancillary to the purpose of the land, provided that the provisions of the Local Government Act 1993 and the Crown Land Management Act 2016 have been complied with.
+Community facilities may also be permitted.
 Removal of Buildings or Utilities Buildings or utilities that are no longer required may be removed by the Council subject to development approval.
 The land is to be rehabilitated following removal.
-Horticultural Maintenance Mowing and horticultural maintenance shall be regularly undertaken as required in accordance with any adopted Council procedures manual.
+Horticultural Maintenance Mowing shall be regularly undertaken as required in accordance with any adopted Council procedures manual.
 In areas of concentrated use reseeding or turfing may be undertaken as required.
 Cleaning Buildings and amenities will be regularly cleaned and maintained in a tidy condition in accordance with any adopted Council procedure manual.